sharwell/developer.rackspace.com/deploy/README.md

     $ cd /path/to/developer.rackspace.com/deploy
     ```

 6. Make sure the `publisher.id_rsa` file is in the `roles/jenkins_masters/files/var/lib/jenkins/` directory (ask @ycombinator for it).
 This is the private key used by Jenkins jobs to publish the generated web site to the various web servers serving developer.rackspace.com.
+Modify file permissions:

     ```bash
     $ chmod 600 roles/jenkins_masters/files/var/lib/jenkins/publisher.id_rsa